rajat290/GetPay-Complete-Fee-Managemet-System/README.md

 # GetPay Institution - Payment Management System

-A comprehensive payment management system for educational institutions with real-time payment tracking, admin dashboard, and Razorpay integration.
+A comprehensive payment management system for Colleges,educational institutions, Restaurents, Hotels, and every where you need to track you payment and provide a receipt to user with real-time payment tracking, admin dashboard, and Razorpay integration.

 ## 🚀 Features